 Role of surgery or radiation therapy — The main role of surgery or RT for treatment of metastatic breast cancer is to alleviate particularly severe, urgent, or life-threatening complications of cancer in specific sites, such as in the brain, spinal cord, or bones.
 These therapies are most often recommended if systemic therapy (endocrine therapy, chemotherapy, anti-HER2 therapy) is not likely to work, or not likely to work sufficiently rapidly to alleviate the emergent issue.

 Some patients will develop metastatic disease that is confined to one organ, such as involvement in one area of the liver or one lobe of the lung.
 In these cases, some doctors have advocated treatment directed at the tumor site.
 This may consist of surgical resection, targeted radiation, radiation frequency ablation, chemoembolization, or other methods.
 None of these have been shown to improve survival in metastatic breast cancer and these are rarely indicated, although they may be appropriate in highly selected situations.

 For those who are considered to be candidates for a local treatment approach, criteria are used to select patients most likely to benefit from site-specific treatment.
 Some criteria used to help identify patients most likely to benefit include:

-●Limited number of sites of disease — Patients with limited disease appear to benefit from surgery compared to those with multiple sites of disease or with multi-organ involvement.
+●Limited number of sites of disease – Patients with limited disease appear to benefit from surgery compared with those with multiple sites of disease or with multi-organ involvement.

 ●Long disease-free interval – Patients who experienced a recurrence after a long period of remission do better than those with rapidly progressive cancer.